vmware/container-service-extension/docs/cse3_1/CSE31.md

 2. Clusters can be shared to other users using new `vcd cse cluster share` command.
    Refer to [cluster share usage](CLUSTER_MANAGEMENT.html#cse31_cluster_share)

-### 3.2 Kubernetes Container Clusters UI Plugin
+### 3.2 Kubernetes Container Clusters UI plugin

-For VCD 10.3.z, you must use the [Kubernetes Container Clusters UI Plugin 3.y.0](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-A1910FF9-B2CF-49DD-B031-D1245E8740AE.html
-) that comes with VCD to manage the cluster deployments.
+For VCD 10.3.z, you must use the [Kubernetes Container Clusters UI plugin 3.y.0](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-A1910FF9-B2CF-49DD-B031-D1245E8740AE.html) that comes with VCD to manage the cluster deployments.
-For VCD 10.2.z, you must use the [Kubernetes Container Clusters UI Plugin 2.y.0](https://docs.vmware.com/en/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-A1910FF9-B2CF-49DD-B031-D1245E8740AE.html
-) that comes with VCD to manage the cluster deployments.
+For VCD 10.2.z, you must use the [Kubernetes Container Clusters UI plugin 2.y.0](https://docs.vmware.com/en/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-A1910FF9-B2CF-49DD-B031-D1245E8740AE.html) that comes with VCD to manage the cluster deployments.

-If you are working with VCD versions prior to 10.2, you must use the [Kubernetes Container Clusters UI Plugin 1.0.3](CSE_UI_PLUGIN.html) to manage the cluster deployments.
+If you are working with VCD versions prior to 10.2, you must use the [Kubernetes Container Clusters UI plugin 1.0.3](CSE_UI_PLUGIN.html) to manage the cluster deployments.

 <a name="faq"></a>
 ## 4. FAQ